titoBouzout/Open-Include/readme.md

 ------------------

-This plugin will try to open on Sublime Text file paths found on selections when pressing "ALT+D" Binary included files such images, videos, etc will open with default application. http starting strings will open with default browser if binary, if we will read the file with urllib and open the result in sublime
+This plugin will try to open on Sublime Text file paths found on selections when pressing "ALT+D"

+Binary included files such images, videos, etc will open with default application.

+HTTP starting strings will open with default browser if binary, if not, we will read the file with urllib and open the result in a new view.

 Sources:
 ------------------